keshavsharma25/ColorGenAPI/README.md

 | **Try it out -** [**https://colorgenapi.herokuapp.com/docs**](https://colorgenapi.herokuapp.com/docs) |

 ColorGenAPI is a REST API for generating color palettes.
-It takes an image as a request and returns a list of colors with their hex values.The API is built with FastAPI, and can be accessed using the following endpoints:
+It takes an image as a request and returns a list of colors with their hex values.
+The API is built with FastAPI, and can be accessed using the following endpoints:

 - https://colorgenapi.herokuapp.com/upload with a POST request along with the image.